Maleick/byvalver/docs/BUILD.md

 - `obfuscation_strategies.c`

 These are used during Pass 1 of the processing pipeline.

+#### CLI Module
+The new CLI functionality is included from:
+- `cli.c`
+- `cli.h`

+These provide the enhanced command-line interface with proper argument parsing.

 #### Dependency Generation
 All source files that depend on the decoder stub automatically have `decoder.h` as a dependency, ensuring proper rebuild when the decoder changes.